NikhilRaikwar/HealthAI-Assistant/.github/ISSUE_TEMPLATE/bug_report.md

 - **Browser Version**: [e.g., 22]
 - **Device**: [e.g., Desktop, Mobile]

 ## 📝 Additional Context
 Add any other context about the problem here.
+Thank you for helping us improve! 🚀 Add any other context about the problem here.

 ## 🔗 Related Issues